How to call your customers

 Overview

-During a call, a user can take notes, and when the call ends the notes are automatically recorded in Spiro in the timeline.
+During a call, you can take as many notes as you need.
+When the call ends, your notes are automatically recorded in Spiro in the timeline.

 If there are multiple contacts with the same phone number, you can change which contact your call is associated with.
 This is particularly helpful with main company lines, which often get stored in multiple contact records.
-For example, in the screenshot below, if I get an incoming call from a number that Spiro thinks belongs to Aaron, but it's actually Manda calling me, I can easily change which contact the call should be associated with.
+For example, in the screenshot below, if you get an incoming call from a number that Spiro thinks belongs to Aaron, but it's actually Manda calling, you can easily change which contact the call should be associated with.

 Transfer Calls

 Transfer calls to other Spiro users that have Spiro VoIP numbers on incoming calls.
-Click the three dots the top right-hand corner, select Transfer Call, and search for the user you want to transfer the call to.
-When transferring calls, you will be able to see which of your colleagues are available or not.
+Click the three dots in the top right-hand corner, select Transfer Call and then search for the user you want to transfer the call to.
+When transferring calls, you will be able to see which of your colleagues are available.

 Call Availability

-You can make yourself available/unavailable by clicking on the dot next to your name.
+You can make yourself available/unavailable for taking calls by clicking on the arrow next to your name.

-To view the message center, manually dial a phone number or view call logs, and navigate to the Spiro VoIP toolbar in the top right corner of the page.
+To view the message center, manually dial a phone number, view call logs and navigate to the Spiro VoIP toolbar in the top right corner of the page.

-• To access the dial pad, click the phone icon next to your name.
-If it is red, click the phone icon once to activate your VoIP session, and then click a second time to access the dial pad
+- To access the dial pad, click the phone icon next to your name.
+If it is red, click the phone icon once to activate your VoIP session and then click again to access the dial pad.

 AI-Generated Call Summaries

-Spiro's AI Engine now creates a summary of transcribed calls so you can quickly understand the conversation without reading the transcription.
+Spiro's AI Engine now creates a summary of transcribed calls to quickly get an overview of what happened in the conversation without needing to read the fulltranscription.